-By Rabbi Shimon Raichik
+By Rabbi Shimon Raichik OB"M

 Rosh Chodesh Kislev marks the day when the Rebbe left 770 and went home for the first time after his heart attack.
-Since then Rosh Chodesh Kislev has been set aside as a day of giving thanks to HaShem for the Rebbe's recovery and a time of farbrengens and gatherings to strengthen Torah.
+Since then, Rosh Chodesh Kislev has been set aside as a day of giving thanks to HaShem for the Rebbe's recovery and a time for farbrengens and gatherings to strengthen Torah.